8 in 10 say economy and inflation will factor heavily on their votes: poll

 Rising crime rates have also been a favored talking point for Republicans this cycle.
 However, violent crime decreased slightly in 2021 compared to 2020, according to data from the FBI.
 Murder rates also slowed after skyrocketing in 2020.

-The Politico-Morning Consult poll was conducted on Oct.
-14-16 with 2,005 registered voters and had a margin of error of plus or minus 2 percentage points.
+The Politico-Morning Consult poll was conducted Oct.
+14-16 with 2,005 registered voters and had a margin of error of 2 percentage points.